The name Scillay was brought to England

 in names were a common occurrence in the eras before English spelling was standardized a few hundred

 years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Scillay have been found, including Silley, Silly, Cele, Sully, Silliman and others.

 Early Notables of the Scillay family (pre 1700)

-Another 80 words (6 lines of text) are included under the topic Early Scillay Notables in all our PDF Extended History products and printed products wherever possible.
+.
+At the time, it is claimed that his age was 105.
+Henry...
+Another 65 words (5 lines of text) are included under the topic Early Scillay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Scillay family to the New World and Oceana

 For many English families, the social climate in England

 was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland

 , and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Scillay were among those contributors: Edward Silley settled in Virginia in 1635; Sarah Silley settled in Maryland in 1737; Hugh and John Silly settled in Barbados in 1660; Thomas Silly landed in Philadelphia, Pennsylvania in 1877.